larguncw/PyRoboCar/driver/code/pi/readme.txt

-The files here are the files that should be exceuteted on the Raspberry Pi.
+The files here are all of the python files required for the project